Bachelor of Science in Criminal Justice

 This course investigates dilemmas that routinely plague organizations as well as possible solutions to these dilemmas.
 Topics include diversity within the organization; conflict and negotiation; perception, motivation and reinforcement; leadership roles throughout the organization; human resource management and team building.

-In this course, students will gain the skills needed to conduct a risk assessment or risk audit for an entity – with an eye toward developing recommendations for risk mitigation and prevention.
-Students will explore theories of risk management and how assessments, audits, and investigations are interlinked in evaluating internal and external conditions and events, such as fire, fraud, building systems, crime and terrorism, security deficiencies, worker safety, hazardous and toxic materials, disasters, and emergencies.
+This course is both a substantive and skills-based course aimed at providing students the insights needed in order to conduct a risk assessment or risk audit for an entity- with an eye toward developing recommendations for risk mitigation and prevention.
+In addition to theories of risk management, students will consider how assessments, audits, and investigations are interlinked in evaluating internal and external conditions and events involving fire, building systems, crime and terrorism, security deficiencies, worker safety, hazardous and toxic materials, disasters and emergencies.

-This course explores a range of crimes, criminality, and wrongdoing that are associated with businesses and organizations.
-Concepts and applications include waste, fraud, abuse, corruption, and malfeasance in the workplace, such as harassment, discrimination, and workplace violence.
-Prerequisite: SSC 204.
+This course explores the types of crimes, criminality, and wrongdoing that are associated with businesses and organizations.
+Students will explore many concepts, including: waste; fraud; abuse; corruption; malfeasance in the workplace harassment; discrimination; and workplace violence.